 ABRIDGE achieves the best lossless compression

 ABRIDGE has two major goals - (1) achieve a high level of lossless compression, and (2) provide users with different modes of compression.
 Lossless compression is achieved by preserving only non-redundant information from SAM alignment file.
 Alignment files in SAM format were provided as input to the compression software.
 ABRIDGE performs the best compression owing to the usage of zpaq compressor (\textbf{Table \ref{abridge_DifferentSettingsCompression}}).
 For single-ended reads ABRIDGE discards the read names for uniquely mapped reads.
 But for paired end reads, ABRIDGE needs to store the read names of both the pairs to enable associating the reads with the same fragment during decompression.
 This causes a slightly poor compression performance of ABRIDGE (with 7z) (\textbf{Figure \ref{abridge_CompressionRatioComparisonMF}}).
 CSAM generates a file which is larger than the CRAM file itself.
-SAMCOMP attains the second best compression for paired-ended reads and third best for single ended reads.
+SAMCOMP attains the second-best compression for paired-ended reads and third best for single ended reads.
 GENOZIP and DEEZ exhibit average performance in terms of ratio of compression.

 ABRIDGE offers multitude of options for Lossy compression